 Out-of-Pocket Costs for Different Plan Types

+There are two primary types of dental plans.
 A Dental Health Maintenance Organization (DHMO) plan includes predictable, pre-determined fees designed for transparency.
 In a DHMO plan, there are specific co-payments listed for each covered service.
 If you know the dental procedures you need to have completed, you will know exactly how much you will pay for your dental care before you even go to the dentist.

 A Preferred Provider Organization (PPO) plan covers procedures as a co-insurance percentage.
 With a PPO plan, your out-of-pocket costs may not be immediately evident.
 For example, a major service like a crown may be covered at 50%.
 To calculate your actual cost, you will need to determine how much your dentist will charge you for that procedure under the contracted arrangement with the dental plan.

 Many dental carriers provide a comparison tool that will allow you to compare features and your cost for specific procedures.
-Compare costs and co-pays for standard and high Dominion Dental Services plans here.

 Anticipated Dental Services for the Upcoming Year